humanoid-path-planner/hpp-tools/README.md

 * `addhppcd [<dir> [<alias>]]` adds a folder to `hppcd`
 * `hppcd <alias>` goes the folder linked to 'alias'.
 It is compliant with `cd -`.
 * `hpplog [binary-name]` automatically tails the logs of the running hpp server.
 If no hpp server is running, it waits.
 The argument is the name of the binary file writting the logs.
-It defaults to hpp-manipulation-server.
+It defaults to hppcorbaserver.
 * `hppmake --make-args "-s -j4" --debug hpp-core --release hpp-corbaserver` will build, in order, hpp-core (resp. hpp-corbaserver) in debug mode (resp. in release mode).
 * `filterhppoutput` compresses hpp-util output.
 Use it like this: `hpplog | filterhppoutput`.
 * `gdbvim [file-or-command]`